crisluengo/doxpp/doc/commands.md

 called `operator` (which is an illegal member name, since it's a reserved keyword in C++).
 Instead, use `\ref "operator=="`.

+Finally, if a link must be immediately followed by a character that is considered part of `<name>` by the parser, one can use quotes to disambiguate: `\ref foo--` would try to match "`foo--`" (maybe as the ID of a function), whereas `\ref "foo"--` will correctly match "`foo`" and put two dashes after the link.

 When using quotes around `<name>`, the space between the closing quotes and the opening quotes for `<text>` is mandatory.
 Two sequential quotes are considered part of an operator name, such as in `\ref "operator""_w"`.